 Come early.
 The High Line is crowded in the afternoons especially on beautiful sunny Saturdays and Sundays!

-Last but not least in this 2 days in New York Itinerary, you’ll want to climb the Vessel and take some Instagrammable photos for your feed.
-Even if you’re not “into” social media, the Vessel is still really cool to visit and it’s free.
+Last but not least in this 2 days in New York Itinerary, you’ll want to see Vessel and take some Instagrammable photos for your feed.
+Even if you’re not “into” social media, the Vessel is still really cool piece of architecture.
+Keep in mind that the Vessel is indefinitely closed to the public, and you can no longer climb it.

 I hope you had a good time reading my 2 days in New York Itinerary.
 Do you want to go to New York?
 What do you want to see and do in the Big Apple?
 Have a great trip!
 As always, thanks for your endless support.